mikeizbicki/cmc-csci040/lab-wardialing/README.md

 This is necessary because there's only a limited supply of IP addresses;
 we're [running out](https://en.wikipedia.org/wiki/IPv4_address_exhaustion) and so new IP addresses are [becoming increasingly expensive](https://therecord.media/price-of-ipv4-addresses-one-of-the-internets-hottest-commodities-reaches-all-time-high/).

-**Changing your IP address:**
+> **HINT:**
+>

-For muggle-style internet usage, NAT usually works okay.
+> For muggle-style internet usage,
+> NAT usually works okay,
-But it's not going to work for this assignment.
+> but it's likely to cause you problems for this assignment.
-Later on, you're going to intentionally get your IP address temporarily banned from accessing North Korean webpages.
+> Later on, you're going to intentionally get your IP address temporarily banned from accessing North Korean webpages.
-If you're working on the campus wireless, that means you're going to cause *everyone on campus to get banned*!
+> If you're working on the campus wireless,
+> that means you're going to cause *everyone on campus to get banned*!
-That's not too big of a deal since most people don't access North Korean webpages on a regular basis.
+> That's not too big of a deal since most people don't access North Korean webpages on a regular basis.
-But it means that two people from this class can't be working on the same IP address at the same time, or you'll interfere with each other.
+> But it means that two people from this class can't be working on the same IP address at the same time,
+> or you'll interfere with each other.
+>

-In order to complete this assignment,
+> In order to complete this assignment,
-I recommend working with a different IP address than the campus wifi.
+> I recommend working with a different IP address than the campus wifi.
-You can get a different IP address by any of the following methods:
+> You can get a different IP address by any of the following methods:
-1. plugging your computer directly into the wall of your dorm (or if you're living off-campus, just use your off-campus internet),
+> 1. plugging your computer directly into the wall of your dorm (or if you're living off-campus, just use your off-campus internet),
-1. using any of the lab computers (since they're plugged into the walls, they are assigned their own unique IPs),
+> 1. using any of the lab computers (since they're plugged into the walls, they are assigned their own unique IPs),
-1. use wifi tethering with your cellphone (completing this lab should use up less than 100MB of data since we'll only be downloading text documents),
+> 1. use wifi tethering with your cellphone (completing this lab should use up less than 100MB of data since we'll only be downloading text documents),
-1. or working at a coffee shop out in town.
+> 1. or working at a coffee shop out in town.
-Or, you can use the campus wifi but just work at an off-time when no one else will be working on this assignment.
+> Or, you can use the campus wifi but just work at an off-time when no one else will be working on this assignment.

 **Finding an organization's IP addresses:**

 In order to war dial an organization, we need to know all of their IP addresses.
 This information is all public knowledge,